Understudy: Similar tasks

 Performers who are only committed to covering a part and do not regularly appear in the show are often referred to as standbys and alternates.
-Standbys are normally required to sign in and remain at the theater the same as other cast members, although sometimes they may call in, until they are released by the production stage manager.
+Standbys are normally required to sign in and remain at the theater, although sometimes they may call in, until they are released by the production stage manager.
 If there is no doubt about the health of the actor being covered, or there are no hazardous stunts to perform, a standby may be released at the first intermission, if not before.
 At times, standbys are required to stay within a certain area around the theater (10 blocks in New York City is a common standard).
-Today, the standbys must also have a cell phone so that at any time they can be called to the theater.

-Alternates, like standbys, do not have a regular role in the production, but they are scheduled to perform a physically and vocally challenging role for a certain number of performances each week.
-They commonly go on for matinee performances.
-Examples of this include the starring roles in Evita, Spider-Man: Turn Off the Dark, Dear Evan Hansen, Les Misérables, Jekyll & Hyde, and The Phantom of the Opera.

-In musical theater, the term swing is often used for a member of the company who understudies several chorus, dance and/or other (usually smaller) roles.
-If an understudy fills in for a lead role, a swing acts the parts normally performed by the understudy.
-A super swing or universal swing is a swing who commutes around the country as needed to act in various productions of a widespread show.
-The term "super swing" can also refer to a performer who understudies every role in a performance, most notably in performances with smaller casts such as Six.
+In musical theatre, the term swing is often used for a member of the company who understudies several chorus, dance or other (usually smaller) roles.
+If an understudy fills in for a lead role, a swing appears in the parts normally performed by the understudy.

-In contrast, a prompt cues an actor while not personally being on the stage or in the spotlight.
+A prompter cues an actor, usually from the wings.